Moeewe/LARGER.slicer/README.md

 1. Launch Grasshopper in Rhino.
 2. **File → Open** → select `LARGERslicer.gh`.
-3. Ensure LunchBox and Pufferfish are loaded (check in the toolbar).
+3. Ensure Plugins are loaded (check in the toolbar).
-4. Unlock custom clusters: right-click any password-protected component and enter **XXXXX**.
+4. Unlock custom clusters if ou need: right-click any password-protected component and enter **Supersizedprinting***.
 5. Verify clusters appear in **Input**, **Path Maker**, and **G-Code Maker** stages.

 ---